tustin2121/James_Somerton_Transcripts/_videos/xLuNGhQPDHM.md

 That’s when the “Dress however you please” tweet came out, and it’s just been downhill ever since.
 Including <span class="add">J.K.
 Rowling</span> publishing an overly long essay basically explaining why she thinks trans people aren’t valid. <span class="del">Mostly has to do with bathrooms, because of course it does.</span>

-<span class="add">[Seemingly to Nick off to the side:] It is ironic that I'm saying that her thirty-five-hundred word essay is "overly long" when this one is ten-thousand words.
+<span class="add"><u>[Seemingly to Nick off to the side:]</u> It is ironic that I'm saying that her thirty-five-hundred word essay is "overly long" when this one is ten-thousand words.
 Double standards!</span>

 </james>
 <from></from>